Games cash machine defies global gloom

 Dow's involvement has rekindled anger over compensation for the 1984 Bhopal disaster in India at a pesticide factory owned by a subsidiary of Union Carbide.
 Dow bought Union Carbide in 2001.

-Britons paying an eye-watering 9.3 billion pounds for the Games at a time of sharp state spending cuts will be curious to learn where the Olympic revenue goes.
+Britons paying an eye-watering 9.3 billion pounds ($14.8 billion) for the Games at a time of sharp state spending cuts will be curious to learn where the Olympic revenue goes.

 The IOC redistributes over 90 percent of its marketing income -- splitting it between the host, international sporting federations and more than 200 countries sending their athletes to the Games.